GraphRAG-Induced Dual Knowledge Structure Graphs for Personalized Learning Path Recommendation: Conclusion

 \section{Conclusion}

-In this paper, we proposed a DLELP method to achieve a more effective learning path by considering dual KC structures prerequisite relationships and similarity relationships.
-To be specific, we proposed a knowledge concept structure graph generation module that adaptively generates graphs for knowledge concepts based on diverse educational datasets, enhancing the generalizability of existing learning path recommendation methods.
-Then, we developed a Discrimination Learning-driven Reinforcement Learning (DLRL) framework that alleviates the blocked phenomenon, further improving the performance of learning path recommendations.
-Finally, we conducted extensive experiments on three benchmark datasets, demonstrating that our method not only achieves state-of-the-art performance but also provides reasons for the recommended learning paths.
+In this paper, we proposed a KnowLP method to achieve a more effective learning path by considering dual KC structures prerequisite relationships and similarity relationships.
+To be specific, we proposed an EDU-GraphRAG module that adaptively generates graphs for knowledge concepts based on diverse educational datasets, enhancing the generalizability of existing learning path recommendation methods.
+Then, we developed a DLRL module that alleviates the blocked phenomenon, further improving the performance of learning path recommendations.
+Finally, we conducted extensive experiments on three datasets, demonstrating that our method not only achieves state-of-the-art performance but also generates more effective longer learning paths.